 4th Vice President

-He is currently the Vice President of the Hungarian Competitive Sport Federation and the Vice President of the European and International Dragon Boat Federation.
-In the IDBF, he deals with the preparation of world championships.
+He is the President of the European Dragon Boat Federation and the Vice President of the International Dragon Boat Federation.
+He was the founder and President of the Italian Federation of which he is Honorary President.

 5th Vice President